sumitthorat/client-server-key-value-store/README.txt

         - For any GET call, the request handler first searches the cache.
             - If found, it returns the value immediately and updates the frequency and Timestamp
             - If not, it will then go to the PS and search there.
 Either success(200) or error of (240)
+        - When a get to a request happens, and it is not in the cache, the key-value is brought to the cache and response is sent for a higher locality of client requests.

+    PUT call design:
+        - For any PUT call, it is first pushed into the cache and the dirty value is set to 1.
+This value is later pushed into the PS only when it has to be evicted from the cache due to LRU.
+        - The above point elaborates the lazy update technique.

+    DEL call design:
+        - The key is marked as deleted in the cache line, and then it is deleted from the PS.
+        - The DEL call is quite simple.

+    Persistant storage design:
+        -

 Note: Server port will be read from server_config.txt